xbps-src-tutorials/xbps-src-tutorials.github.io/src/package-update-tutorial.md

 If a simple `version` update won't cut it, you'll have to make changes to the template.
-You can read the [xbps-src packaging tutorial](xbps-src-packaging-tutorial.md) for an in-depth explanation of templates.
+You can read the [xbps-src packaging tutorial](xbps-src-tutorial) for an in-depth explanation of templates.

 This tutorial is aimed at simpler packages.
 You likely won't be able to update browsers, kernels, DEs and other stuff without a great amount of work.